 Most learning platforms can be built using a combination of these designs; however, normally one of them is prominent.

-Focuses on the tasks that are composed of actions and decisions that the learners need to perform.
+This design focuses on the tasks that are composed of actions and decisions that the learners need to perform.
 A Learning Designer uses an Exemplary Performer as a model and then they build the instructional content and add awareness to it.

-Focuses on the skills and knowledge of Subject Matter Experts.
+Guru Design focuses on the skills and knowledge of Subject Matter Experts.
 A Learning Designer interviews one or more SMEs as knowledge sources and then they build the instructional content and add awareness to it.

-Focuses on the needs and goals of the learners who guide the design; while the Learning Designer aids with the content and awareness.
+This type of design focuses on the needs and goals of the learners who guide the design; while the Learning Designer aids with the content and awareness.
 It is based on the concept that the people who use a product or service know what their needs, preferences, and goals are, thus they and the Learning Designer collaborate throughout every stage of the design process to build the content and awareness.

 It should be noted that the vast majority of so called “Learner-Centered” Designs in use today are based on the other three design techniques because they focus on what others think the needs and goals of the learners should be, not what the learners think they should be—that is, they rarely use the learners as the primary information source.